ms1963/SleepyPico/README.md

 ## Warning
-Warning: The current official SDKs for the Raspberry Pi Pico seem to work incorrectly.
+The current official SDKs for the Raspberry Pi Pico seem to work incorrectly.
 For example, the Pico freezes after a couple of minutes when using sleep modes.
 UART output is not visible after sleeping.

 ## How to build the app